Cooking oil and grease can clog drains when poured down the kitchen sink.

 - Don’t put grease down drains.

 - Don’t dump food scraps high in fat down the disposal.
-Put the scraps in the compost or garbage.
+Put the scraps in compost or garbage.

 - Never dump motor oil or other lubricants down the drain.
 Take used oil to the nearest collection point, such as an auto distributor.